Electrodialysis: Efficiency

 Current efficiency is generally a function of feed concentration.

 As electrodialysis works by transporting salt ions from the diluted channels to the concentrated channels, energy consumption greatly increases as the feed salt concentration increases.
-Seawater salt concentration causes than seawater desalination is usually more energy efficient by reverse osmosis than electrodialysis.
+Seawater desalination is usually more energy efficient by reverse osmosis than electrodialysis.
 However, for water streams with lower salt concentration electrodialysis may be the most energy efficient process.
 Additionally, water streams with very high salt concentrations, that cannot be separated by reverse osmosis, can be concentrated by electrodialysis up to concentrations near to saturation.
-This is very useful for Zero Liquid DIscharge treatments, providing a reduction in energy consumption compared to evaporation.
+This is very useful for Zero Liquid Discharge treatments, providing a reduction in energy consumption compared to evaporation.

 Applications

 In application, electrodialysis systems can be operated as continuous production or batch production processes.
 In a continuous process, feed is passed through a sufficient number of stacks placed in series to produce the final desired product quality.
 In batch processes, the diluate and/or concentrate streams are re-circulated through the electrodialysis systems until the final product or concentrate quality is achieved.

 Electrodialysis is usually applied to deionization of aqueous solutions.
 However, desalting of sparingly conductive aqueous organic and organic solutions is also possible.
 Some applications of electrodialysis include: